Akmuhammet01/feature-interaction-analysis/README.md

 - **Multicollinearity and Correlated Features**: Studying how feature correlations affect the interaction detection process.
 - **Permutation Test**: Estimating the power of detected interactions through permutation testing.

-### 4. Visualizations
-The notebook includes visualizations for the results of the experiments.
-These include:
-- Heatmaps for pairwise interaction strengths.
-- Bar charts for interaction strength comparisons.
-- Performance metrics such as AUC and R-Precision.

 ```